Brain Health and Mindfulness: The Impact of Meditation on Cognitive Function

 By focusing on each bite, savouring the taste and texture, and eating slowly, individuals can enhance their memory, concentration, and overall cognitive ability.

-Incorporating into mindfulness meditation practice can also yield substantial cognitive benefits.
+Incorporating technology into mindfulness meditation practice can also yield substantial cognitive benefits.

 Meditation hardware tools, such as devices, offer real-time data on physiological responses during meditation.